How to Train Your Audience to Click on Sponsors - Without Hurting Sponsor Performance

 4. Reinforce trust.

 Every sponsorship is a signal.
 If each partner you bring in is genuinely relevant and useful to your audience, readers learn: “When there’s a sponsor here, it’s something worth checking out.”
 That trust compounds over time.
+Over time, newsletters that consistently feature relevant partners build stronger newsletter sponsorship performance, because readers associate sponsored placements with products that are genuinely useful.
 The opposite is also true; irrelevant sponsors erode confidence and train readers to scroll past every ad, no matter who it is.

 5. Keep it consistent.